travetto/travetto/docs/design/SQL_MODEL.md

 SQL databases.
 Primarily one around selection in terms of tuples vs documents.
 To query the full set of inner joins needed to honor a deep structure we have two options:

-1. Single query with all tables inner_joined
+1. Single query with all tables left outer joined
   - This could result in a large set of data being returned
   - This would require splitting up large tuples into various sub objects and aggregating them
 2. Multiple queries per foreign-keyed object